yishayt2004/DB5785_4865_2911/README.md

 # 🧑‍💻 DB5785 - PostgreSQL and Docker Workshop 🗄️🐋

 This workshop will guide you through setting up and managing a PostgreSQL database using Docker.
-You will also explore how to use pgAdmin to interact with the database and perform various tasks.
-You will use *pgadmin* GUI to access the database
+You will also explore how to use _pgAdmin_ GUI to interact with the database and perform various tasks.

 Yo will have to modify the **Workshop Summary** below according to your own implementation